trynthink/scout/docs/tutorials.rst

 Tutorial 2: Creating project configuration files
 -------------------------------------------------
 Arguments to the ecm_prep.py and run.py scripts can be defined using a .yml configuration file.
-These project definition configuration files map to the command-line arguments described in the "Additional options" sections in :ref:`Tutorial 3 <tuts-3-cmd-opts>` (ecm_prep.py) and :ref:`Tutorial 5 <tuts-5-cmd-opts>` (run.py), but allow for a more consistent and reusable approach to running Scout.
-To run ecm_prep.py or run.py with a yaml configuration you can run one or both of the following:
+Arguments in a project definition configuration file map to the command-line arguments described in the "Additional options" sections in :ref:`Tutorial 3 <tuts-3-cmd-opts>` (ecm_prep.py) and :ref:`Tutorial 5 <tuts-5-cmd-opts>` (run.py), but enable a consistent and reusable approach to running Scout.
+To run ecm_prep.py or run.py with a yaml configuration file you can run one or both of the following:
 ::

    python scout/ecm_prep.py -y <my_project.yml>